LidiaRJ/Data_Analysis_Projects_TripleTen/E-commerce Business Analysis/README.md

 * `event_date`: date of the user activity, in YYYY-MM-DD format

 ## Description
-- Delivered a 8-page spreadsheet document.
+- Delivered an 8-page spreadsheet document.
-- In this document you'll find organizational tab, raw data, purchase activity, conversion funnels, cohort analysis, and retention rates.
+- In this document, you'll find an organizational tab, raw data, purchase activity, conversion funnels, cohort analysis, and retention rates.

 ## Assumptions
-- Only data relate to the user ID, event type, and tansaction date was used.
+- Only data related to the user ID, event type, and transaction date was used.
 - The conversion funnel illustrates the number of unique users at each stage of the conversion funnel, and how the percentage of the same follows a downward trend as we continue through the funnel.
 - Retention rates are based on monthly user cohort percentages and fluctuations in user activity during each cohort year.